If you’re an educator who is passionate about supporting students to drive their learning and express their voices, this guide is for you!

 Whether as educators or students, we approach unfamiliar topics or situations in similar ways.
 We identify a goal to work towards, connect with people and resources that help us learn and make us successful, and reflect on our learning by sharing back with the community what we learned.

 Few of us do good work just to get a good grade or performance review — we do good work if we see that it matters.
-Look for opportunities for your students to connect with a real-world audience outside school: plan a local showcase, connect with another classroom making 360° video to swap stories, or submit student videos to a contest or festival (like the 360 Filmmakers Challenge!).
+Look for opportunities for your students to connect with a real-world audience outside school: plan a local showcase, connect with another classroom making 360° media to swap stories, or submit student videos to a contest or festival.

 Keep an open attitude towards teaching with new technology.
 This means letting student expertise and enthusiasm help you — student tech support is often a key part of success.
 Be resourceful when looking for answers, and recognize that this technology is still in development!